pogipop/cloudron/docs/references/architecture.md

 Authorizing users is application specific and it is only authentication that is delegated to the Cloudron.

-# Cloudron Store
+# Cloudron App Library

-Cloudron Store provides a market place to publish and optionally monetize your app.
-Submitting to the Cloudron Store enables any Cloudron user to discover, purchase and install your application with a few clicks.
+Cloudron App Library provides a market place to publish your app.
+Submitting to the app library enables any Cloudron user to discover and install your application with a few clicks.

 # What next?